Night Shift · Chapter 3

 But that was later.
 That was the floor.
 That was Console 7 and Marcus at Console 6 and Barnes at the supervisor's station and the city calling.

 Now it was the simulator.
-Now it was the learning.
-Now it was Patricia's voice and the recorded calls and the headset and the practice, the practice that was building the voice, building it the way a musician builds a technique, repetition by repetition, call by call, the voice strengthening, the voice steadying, the voice becoming the thing that the callers would hear, the thing that the callers would hold onto, the thing that would enter the callers' ears and begin the work of the response, the response that started with the voice and ended with the help and that the voice sustained during the minutes between the call and the arrival.
+Now it was Patricia's voice and the recorded calls and the headset and the practice, repetition by repetition, call by call, the voice strengthening, the voice steadying, becoming the thing callers would hear and hold onto during the minutes between the call and the arrival.

 The class graduated in July.
-Eight of the original twelve — the eight who had survived the filter, the filter that was the simulator and the classroom and the psychological evaluation and the stress of the six months, the filter that Patricia applied not with the intention of eliminating but with the understanding that elimination was part of the process, the process producing the dispatchers who could do the work by revealing the people who could not, the revealing a service to both groups, the dispatchers served by being prepared and the non-dispatchers served by being redirected before the headset could do the damage that the headset did to people who were not equipped for it.
+Eight of the original twelve — the eight who had survived the simulator and the classroom and the psychological evaluation and the stress of the six months.
+The process produced dispatchers by revealing who could do the work and who could not, a mercy to both groups.

 Delia was one of the eight.
 She graduated on a Friday afternoon in July, the graduation a small ceremony in the schoolroom — Patricia and the supervisor and the eight graduates, the ceremony lasting fifteen minutes, the fifteen minutes containing the handing of the certificates and the shaking of the hands and Patricia's final address to the class, the address that was brief because Patricia's addresses were always brief, the brevity the economy of a woman who had said everything and who did not waste words.